This is a funny sign I saw at the park I take my preschool students to in the afternoon.

 Translation: Information, In the car and on station premises pickpocket damages (sleeping person is a target, etc.) happen frequently.
 Please be careful of your personal effects.

-介抱する means 'to nurse, look after', but I don't feel the poster is asking us to 'look after a sleeping person' to prevent pickpockets, but is saying 'the sleeping person is looked after by the pickpocket' or as I translated 'a target' for pickpockets.
+So this word 介抱する means 'to nurse, look after', but I don't feel the poster is asking us to 'look after a sleeping person' to prevent pickpockets, but is saying 'the sleeping person is looked after by the pickpocket' or as I translated 'a target' for pickpockets.